-The test set is thus composed of objects from 23 different star-forming regions (see Table~\ref{tab:app-sesna-deets} for a full list of regions).
-The results of our test set are shown in Figure~\ref{fig:sesna_cm}.
-Overall, we retrieve greater than 85\% recall across YSOs, galaxies, and field stars, with inconsistent classifications discussed in detail in the next section.
+The test set is thus composed of objects from 22 different star-forming regions (see Table~\ref{tab:app-sesna-deets} for a full list of regions).
+As described in detail in Appendix \ref{app:sesna-missing-data}, the SESNA catalog uses archival data from multiple facilities to classify as many objects as possible.
+Because of this heterogeneity, a significant fraction of the catalog (99.2 \%) is missing data in one or more bands.
+In early testing, we found that SESHAT's effectiveness in classification varied depending on which and how many bands of missing data were present.
+Here, we present three cases to showcase this variation.
+Figure~\ref{fig:sesna_cm} shows the results for three different tests, with varying cuts on the filters \editone{required for classification by SESHAT}, allowing any SNR in all cases.
+Appendix~\ref{app:sesna-missing-data} explores the results when no constraints are applied, as well as the distribution and number of sources with missing data.
+In general, we find that the classifications of SESHAT in comparison to SESNA is heavily dependent on having MIPS 1 data available. \editone{In general, SESHAT will classify the entire catalog given to it, regardless of the number of filters available, thus it is up to the user's discretion to determine what a reasonable cut on the available data is for their science case.} When \editone{only those data that have all filters available are classified}, we retrieve greater than 85\% recall across YSOs, galaxies, and field stars.
+Indeed, we also have a similarly good recovery rate \editone{when only those data with up to two missing filters are classified}, so long as MIPS data are available and included.
+Inconsistent classifications are discussed in detail in the next section.
 In short, some fraction of the SESHAT ``misclassifications'' are actually correctly identifying expected contaminants in the original catalog.